CynaCons/stm32_BluTechDevice/README.md

 ## How does it work ? (visual description at the end of this file) :

-This lirabry will use two UART :
+This librabry will use two UART :

 The first one, called "deviceUart" will send commands to the BluTech device and receive the command's answer or receive data sent from the REST API